hpe-storage/csi-driver/README.md

 The following example walks through deployment of the driver with a HPE Nimble Storage backend.
 Replace any Nimble references with your particular CSP nomenclature.

 #### Create a secret with your platform details
-Replace the password string (`YWRtaW4=`) with a base64 encoded version of your password and replace the systemIp with the IP address of the backend and save it as `secret.yaml`:
+Replace the password string (`YWRtaW4=`) with a base64 encoded version of your password and replace the `backend` with the IP address of the CSP backend and save it as `secret.yaml`:

 ```
 apiVersion: v1